Fertile Ground: EastWest Sustainability Network

 GET GROWING!

-....an Initiative established to Support Sustainable Organic Agriculture
+....an Initiative of Kakojan College, established to Support Sustainable Organic Agriculture

 Project Description:

-Fertile Ground, in partnership with Kakojan College, and with the support of North East Affected Area Development Society, created a “learning garden” and training centre located on a plot of land about 15 km. east of Jorhat, a major agricultural and tea growing area in Assam.
+In 2015, Fertile Ground, in partnership with Kakojan College, and with support of North East Affected Area Development Society, helped initiate a “learning garden” and training centre located on a plot of land about 15 km. east of Jorhat, a major agricultural and tea growing area in Assam.

-Local vegetables, fruit and grains were grown on the site - and orientation and training in cultivation, marketing and production of organic inputs was provided by resource people familiar with the principles of sustainable organic farming.
+Local vegetables, fruit and grains are grown on the site - and orientation and training in cultivation, marketing and production of organic inputs is provided by resource people familiar with the principles of sustainable organic farming.

-While in operation, the centre provided employment to several local people, and offered opportunities for people to learn about organic farming and related topics.
+The centre provides employment to several local people, and offers opportunities for students, NGO's and members of local farming families to learn about organic farming and related topics.

 Picture